-EnCompass and its partner, Georgetown University’s Center for Intercultural Education and Development (GU-CIED), supported USAID/Mexico's scholarship program for Master's degree students in education, peace, and natural resources.
+EnCompass and Georgetown University’s Center for Intercultural Education and Development (GU-CIED), supported USAID/Mexico's scholarship program for Master's degree students in education, peace, and natural resources, called FORECAST II- PT.
 The students were placed in universities in Mexico and the United States.
 The EnCompass team ensured that students successfully completed their degree programs and re-entered their local communities in order to share their new skills and perspectives with their colleagues.

 The USAID English Writing Proficiency Course is offered to improve the quality of the American English writing skills of Foreign Service Nationals whose primary language is not English.
 The focus is on experiential learning with hands-on individual and group writing exercises that are tied to USAID assignments and work situations.
 EnCompass offers this course in a basic and advanced version.
 Both workshops are 5-days are offered through EnCompass’ GSA Schedule – MOBIS and can be customized for different client systems.

 EnCompass worked with the newly formed IDEA to integrate teams from previously six separate offices.
 A one-day retreat followed a survey, interviews with the senior leadership team, and focus groups to help launch the new Office.
 EnCompass also offered recommendations for managing culture change as the Office grows and implements its mission.